stribny/sidewinder/docs/howto/installation.md

 pip install poetry
 ```

-### Install watchman

-For fast hot-reloading, make sure to install [watchman](https://facebook.github.io/watchman/docs/install.html).

 ### Install graphviz (optional)

 Graphviz is needed by [django-extensions](https://django-extensions.readthedocs.io) for generating model diagrams.
 You will need to figure out how to
 install it for your system.

 On Fedora, use `dnf`: